swiftlang/swift-evolution/proposals/0358-build-time-constant-values.md

 ## Motivation

 Compile-time constant values are values that can be known or computed during compilation and are guaranteed to not change after compilation.
-Use of such values can have many purposes, from enforcing desirable invariants and safety guarantees to enabling users to express arbitrarily complex compile-time algorithms.
+Use of such values can have many purposes, from enforcing desirable invariants and safety guarantees to enabling users to express arbitrarily-complex compile-time algorithms.

 The first step towards building out support for compile-time constructs in Swift is a basic primitives consisting of an attribute to declare function parameters and properties to require being known at *compile-time*.
 While this requirement explicitly calls out the compiler as having additional guaranteed information about such declarations, it can be naturally extended into a broader sense of *build-time* known values - with the compiler being able to inform other tools with type-contextual value information.
 For an example of the latter, see the “Declarative Package Manifest” motivating use-case below.